Velocidex/velociraptor-docs/content/knowledge_base/tips/quarantine.md

 # Custom quarentine

-We may want to add custom exclusions to Velociraptor quarentine and allow communication to another IP
+We may want to add custom exclusions to Velociraptor quarantine and allow communication to another IP

 1. Add machine in scope to a new label: e.g NewQuarentine
 2. Remove standard quarantine